 When should you reschedule to?
 If you choose to reschedule, consider which experiences you hoped to have in Alaska.
 For summer activities, re-book to May or June 2021 to help re-infuse the Alaskan tourism economy next year.

-If You Plan to Visit Alaska this Winter
+If You Have Already Booked a Trip to Alaska in Winter 2020/2021

 I took my most recent trip to Alaska in February 2020 and loved it; here are several resources to help you plan a winter trip: